LCAV/dsp-labs/docs/granular-synthesis/implementation.md

 In this chapter, we will guide you through the buffer-based implementation of this pitch shifting algorithm.
 What we present is certainly not the only approach but one we hope will help you for this exercise and for future real-time implementations.

-Start off by copying the `utils.py` file from the [repository](https://github.com/LCAV/dsp-labs/tree/master/scripts/granular_synthesis) into a new directory for the granular synthesis effect.
-There are a few incomplete functions which we will complete down below.
+We recommending cloning/downloading [the repository](https://github.com/LCAV/dsp-labs) so that you have the necessary files in the correct place.
+In it, you can find a [`utils.py`](https://github.com/LCAV/dsp-labs/blob/master/scripts/granular_synthesis/utils.py) file, which we will complete below.

 ## Save the MIPS! <a id="mips"></a>